Kevin-V352/athena-lite/README.md

 ![2](https://res.cloudinary.com/dqvjsgezk/image/upload/v1678800844/athena-lite-assets/mssbwkeiqadhqqk624at.gif)

 ## In progress 🚧
 The project is in its last stage of development, so it may present some errors.
-It is currently not compatible with Firefox or Safari.

 ## Live demo
 [Let's go! 🌐](https://athena-lite-kv357.netlify.app/)